mahito-san/Depresys/README.md

 addiction, and suicide.
 Increasing awareness and access to mental health services is vital to address these concerns.
 This paper’s primary focus is to explore achieving a sense of well-being through Human-Computer Interaction (HCI).
-A high-fidelity prototype of a chat application named DEPRESYS has been developed to demonstrate how the system will work, offering real- time analysis of mental health conditions based on Bangla text
+A low-fidelity prototype of a chat application named DEPRESYS has been developed to demonstrate how the system will work, offering real- time analysis of mental health conditions based on Bangla text